 One of the fundamental drivers of the IEEE 1687 IJTAG standard was to enable more engineering and operational tradeoffs with regards to embedded instruments.
 The IEEE 1149.1 boundary-scan (JTAG) and IEEE 1500 ECT standards are based on a fairly rigid architecture that includes a centralized instruction register.
 IJTAG SIBs enable two kinds of tradeoffs involving an IJTAG on-chip network and the instruments that make it up.
 First, SIBs provide operational tradeoffs by enabling the addition or subtraction of scan path segments to the active scan path.
 Second, SIBs also provide engineering tradeoffs by generating the Select from a location that is physically close to the instrument.
 In contrast, centralized instruction architectures like those based on the 1149.1 JTAG or 1500 ECT standards, will require that the instruction decode be physically close to the instruction register, which is usually within the centralized TAP Controller module.
-In a distributed P1687 IJTAG architecture, distributed SIBs generate the Select signal, which in turn controls the operational status (active or inactive) of the targeted TDR that interfaces to an instrument.
+In a distributed 1687 IJTAG architecture, distributed SIBs generate the Select signal, which in turn controls the operational status (active or inactive) of the targeted TDR that interfaces to an instrument.
 Good design practices call for a SIB to be physically located close to its associated embedded instrument's TDR.
-(See Figure 8 below.)
+(See Figure 7 below.)
 As a result, the decode process in an IJTAG network will be distributed across much of the chip.
 Specifically, a SIB will provide access to an embedded instrument wherever on the chip an instrument is located.
 Distributed decode allows a chip design to be optimized according to critical engineering considerations such as silicon area, timing, routing, power consumption and even thermal impact.

 Another tradeoff that the IEEE 1687 IJTAG standard enables is the distribution of the ability to modify the scan network, as opposed to generating instrument interface modification instructions in the central instruction register before distributing these instructions throughout the network.
-IJTAG modifies scan network behaviors through bits in the active scan path.
-These bits fall into two categories: Local Reset and Deny Functions.
-These bits are typically located near to the TDR of the embedded instrument they support.

-Figure 8: Distributing TDR control to SIBs
+Figure 7: Distributing TDR control to SIBs